Search

 Claude Code NO_FLICKER and v2.1.89, Copilot /fleet, Perplexity Computer in Slack

-April 1, 2026 is unusually packed with solid announcements: Claude Code v2.1.89 brings a new no-flicker rendering engine and Computer Use in the terminal, Copilot CLI launches /fleet for parallel agent orchestration, and Perplexity Computer lands in Slack claiming $776 million of delegated work.
+April 1, 2026 brings an unusually high number of substantial announcements: Claude Code v2.1.89 introduces a new flicker-free rendering engine and Computer Use in the terminal, Copilot CLI launches /fleet for parallel agent orchestration, and Perplexity Computer arrives in Slack with a claimed $776 million in delegated work.
 As a bonus, two well-executed April Fools’ jokes deserve their own section.

 Claude Code v2.1.89: NO_FLICKER and new permissions

-April 1, 2026 — Version 2.1.89 of Claude Code introduces the NO_FLICKER mode, an experimental rendering engine for the terminal that fixes a long-standing issue reported by the community.
+April 1, 2026 — Version 2.1.89 of Claude Code introduces NO_FLICKER mode, an experimental terminal rendering engine that addresses a long-standing issue reported by the community.

 NO_FLICKER mode

-Enabled via the environment variable CLAUDE_CODE_NO_FLICKER=1, this renderer virtualizes the entire viewport and hooks keyboard and mouse events directly at the application level.
-Result: no more flicker or uncontrolled scrolling, and support for mouse events in the terminal.
-The majority of Anthropic’s internal users prefer this mode over the classic renderer.
-It remains experimental, with some technical trade-offs related to terminal architecture.
+Enabled via the CLAUDE_CODE_NO_FLICKER=1 environment variable, this renderer virtualizes the entire viewport and hooks keyboard and mouse events directly at the application level.
+The result: no more flickering or uncontrolled scrolling, plus support for mouse events in the terminal.
+Most internal Anthropic users prefer this mode over classic rendering.
+It remains experimental, with a few technical trade-offs related to terminal architecture.

 To enable it: